Comet Chasing in April

 alone is a very poor predictor.
 SkyTools considers the magnitude, coma

-diameter, degree of concentration of the comet, based on recent
+diameter, and degree of concentration of the comet, based on recent

 observations.The predictions are made for a Country/Suburban site,